Sweetser Lab

 Research Summary

-The Sweetser laboratory investigates how leukemia and other cancers develop with the goal of developing novel, safer, and more effective therapies.
-We have two major lines of research - the first investigating the function of a novel family of tumor suppressor genes and the second investigating the supportive role of the bone marrow niche in leukemia.
-Our lab has identified how the Groucho/TLE family of co-repressors function as potent tumor suppressors of acute myeloid leukemia and has been defining their roles in normal development and cell function.
-Knock-out mice for Tle1 and Tle4 have identified critical roles for these proteins in hematopoiesis, bone, lung, and brain development, as well as a critical role in limiting inflammation.
-It is this ability to regulate inflammatory pathways that appears to underlie their tumor suppressor activity.
-We have defined critical inflammatory signaling pathways mediating cell proliferation and synergistic cross talk within the cancer niche that stimulated the proliferation and survival of leukemia.
-The laboratory is also involved in characterizing cancer predisposition genes and genes influencing therapy toxicity.
-As the MGH site director for the Undiagnosed Diseases Network and Chief of Medical Genetics and Metabolism at MGH, Dr. Sweetser is also leading a group of clinicians and researchers actively engaged in elucidating the underlying basis of a wide variety of human diseases.
+The Sweetser laboratory investigates how leukemia and other cancers form with the goal of developing novel, safer, and more effective therapies.
+Our lab has identified a novel family of tumor suppressor genes, the Groucho/ TLE family of co-repressors and defined how TLE1 and TLE4 function as potent tumor suppressors of acute myeloid leukemia and how they have critical roles in hematopoiesis, bone, lung, and brain development, and limiting inflammation.
+It is this latter function that appears to underlie their tumor suppressor role.
+Currently, we are defining a cooperative role of TLE1 in melanoma development.
+A second line of research seeks to define and target critical signaling pathways within the cancer niche that are required for the proliferation and survival of leukemia.
+As the Mass General site director for the Undiagnosed Diseases Network and Chief of Medical Genetics and Metabolism at Mass General, Dr. Sweetser is also leading a group of clinicians and researchers actively engaged in elucidating the underlying basis of a wide variety of human diseases.

 Research Projects

 The Groucho/TLE family of corepressor proteins can modulate many of the major pathways involved in development and oncogenesis, including Wnt/β-catenin, Notch, Myc, NFκB, and TGFβ.
-However, we are only beginning to understand their potential role in oncogenesis.
-These genes appear to behave as tumor suppressor genes in the pathogenesis of other myeloid malignancies and lymphomas, but as an oncogene in synovial cell sarcoma.
-TLE1 and TLE4 are potent inhibitors of the AML1-ETO oncogene in the most common subtype of AML.
+The TLEs act as tumor suppressor genes in cooperation with specific oncogenes in the pathogenesis of myeloid malignancies and lymphomas, but act as an oncogene in synovial cell sarcoma.
+TLE1 and TLE4 are potent inhibitors of the AML1ETO oncogene in the most common subtype of AML.
 The mechanism of this inhibition appears to involve both regulation of gene transcription and chromatin structure.
 Our work indicates this cooperative effect appears to involve regulation of Wnt signaling and inflammatory gene pathways.
 This work has led to the demonstration that specific anti-inflammatory agents can have potent anti-leukemic effects.
-We have also been studying the role of TLE1 in melanomas using conditional knockout of Tle1 and conditional oncogenic BRAF expression in a mouse model.
-In this context we have shown loss of Tle1 cooperates with oncogenic BRAF to cause melanoma development.
-The mechanism of this inhibition is being investigated.

-The Harvard Medical School hospital consortium of MGH, Brigham and Women’s Hospital and Children’s Hospital together with 10 other clinical sites around the US comprise the NIH sponsored Undiagnosed Diseases Network.
-As Chief of Medical Genetics at MGH, and the MGH site director for the UDN, Dr. Sweetser is coordinating a team of expert clinicians and researchers, using comprehensive clinical phenotyping, whole exome/whole genome sequencing, paired with RNASeq and metabolomics profiling, in vitro functional modeling, and collaboration with zebrafish and Drosophila model organism cores to identify the underlying basis of a variety of challenging human diseases.
+Dr. Sweetser is also engaged in rare and undiagnosed disease research.
+The Harvard Medical School Hospital consortium of Mass General, Brigham and Women’s Hospital and Children’s Hospital together with 14 other clinical sites around the US comprise the NIH sponsored Undiagnosed Diseases Network.
+As Chief of Medical Genetics at Mass General, and the Mass General site director for the UDN, Dr. Sweetser coordinates a team of expert clinicians and researchers, using comprehensive clinical phenotyping, whole exome/whole genome sequencing, paired with RNASeq and metabolomics profiling, in vitro functional modeling, and collaboration with zebrafish and Drosophila model organism cores to identify the underlying basis of a variety of challenging human diseases.
 Over three dozen new genetic disorders have been characterized with these efforts.
+His lab is also developing stem cell models of several inherited neurological disorders to understand alterations in brain development and potential novel therapies.

 Publications